ofilemfetane10/cms-partd-drug-spending-concentration/README.md

 ---

+## Disclaimer

+This analysis is based on a ranked extract retrieved via the CMS Open Data API.
+While it does not constitute a full census of all records, the approach is sufficient for identifying dominant patterns, structural concentration, and distributional dynamics within the dataset.

+---

 ## Related Work

 This repository is part of a broader research series examining structural power and concentration in U.S. healthcare, including: